 Our pneumatic and hydraulic rising bollards are constructed to the highest standards and can integrate easily with your current access control or security system components.
 You can control automatic bollards in a few different ways, including from a remote control or key fob, a control room or a keypad.

 The best setup depends on your specific location and application for the automatic bollards.
-For example, in the case of bollards used to limit access to a private residence, the homeowners would likely find a button on their keys a convenient option to lower their bollards when they’re ready to pull in or out of their driveway.
+For example, in the case of bollards for homes used to limit access to a private residence, the homeowners would likely find a button on their keys a convenient option to lower their bollards when they’re ready to pull in or out of their driveway.
 In a public traffic application, a city may want to control their bollards remotely from a control room.

 Working Applications of Automatic Bollards